Proton-Utilities/Standard2/docs/README.md

 # Standard2

-Standard2 is a naming initiative to make custom environment's feel more intuitive.
+Standard2 is a naming initiative to make custom environments feel more intuitive.
 It's intention is to unify the ex

 ## How to use